JAdamHub/SkillScopeJob/README.md

 #### CV Upload Fails
 - Verify Together AI API key is set correctly
 - Check file format (PDF, DOCX, TXT supported)
-- Ensure file is not corrupted or password-protected
+- Ensure file is not corrupted or password-protected + has text
 - Try a different AI model if extraction fails

 #### Job Search Returns No Results